NnQuang20/docs-main1/README.md

 ## Architecture

-The architecture of GEHC Telemetry monitoring system include multiple databases like Prometheus,InfluxDB and Elasticsearch as well running in the centralized server (_Eagle1_).
+The architecture of  Telemetry monitoring system include multiple databases like Prometheus,InfluxDB and Elasticsearch as well running in the centralized server (_Eagle1_).
 The data is sent to the EAGLE1 server using the OTEL Collector agent and Fluent-bit for logs.

 <img src="doc/Architecture.PNG"  width=800>